-We regularly engage with political stakeholders in our markets and believe in having an open and transparent dialogue with policy makers.
+We believe in having an open and transparent dialogue with all our stakeholders

-We do not retain the services of any public affairs consultancy to represent the Bank’s interests at Group level.
-Where we do periodically retain political consultants, they provide political monitoring and intelligence across our markets.
+The Group’s engagement with government officials, policymakers and regulators is conducted directly by its staff and through industry associations.
+We do not retain the services of any public affairs consultancy to represent our interests at Group level or in our markets.
+Where we do retain public affairs consultants, they provide political and policy monitoring and intelligence.

-We're also members of a wide range of financial services and other relevant professional and trade associations, some of which may engage with political stakeholders on topics that are of relevance to our business.
-Below we disclose significant memberships at Group level and in a range of our larger markets.
+We are members of a wide range of financial services and other relevant professional and trade associations, some of which may engage with political stakeholders on topics that are of relevance to our business.
+We are members of an estimated 200 associations globally.

 - Asia Securities Industry and Financial Markets Association

 - Chatham House

 - Council on Foreign Relations

 - Ghana National Banking College

 - Global Financial Markets Association